OxfordHCC/solid-media/README.md

 # Welcome to Solid Media

 Solid Media is a demonstration of the use of [Solid](https://solidproject.org/) in a small media recommendation sharing app.
+It is inspired by [Media Kraken](https://noeldemartin.github.io/media-kraken/login).

 Currently the application must be downloaded and deployed locally.
 Its public access will be made available soon.